 Through targeted lifestyle changes, everyone can achieve improved health outcomes by reducing side effects and complications associated with treatment, enhance recovery after treatment and provide a long term life plan that reduces the risk of recurrence.

-One of the first questions we are often asked is “What should I eat?”
+One of the first questions we are often asked is “What should I eat?”.
 Most people want to have a healthy diet, but they feel confused and uncertain as to what this means.
-Eating a nurturing diet adapted to every phase of your treatment makes a huge difference in your recovery and wellbeing.
+Eating a nurturing diet adapted to every phase of your anticancer journey makes a huge difference in your prevention, recovery, and wellbeing.

-Together we will establish comprehensive and easy to implement guidelines: how to shop for groceries, how to get organized in the kitchen with easy to follow delicious recipes.
+Together we will establish comprehensive and easy to implement guidelines: How to shop for groceries, how to get organised in the kitchen, and easy to follow delicious recipes.

 Our gut microbiome makes up about 80% of our immune system, and is a key factor when it comes to fighting off any disease, including cancer.

 Optimising gut health with the right nutrition and the right lifestyle habits will also support better absorption of nutrients, which is important to properly fuel your body and make sure you get all the nutrients you need.